 Unagi Fresh water eel.
 The oily, soft flesh has a bold, rich taste.
 Traditionally unagi is grilled over an open flame, to melt of the layer of fat under the skin.
 The eel is then steamed, drained of oil, and basted in a sweet sauce.
 Then there’s a second grilling.
-This alllow the eel to absorb the flavors of the sauce.
+This enables the eel to absorb the flavors of the sauce.
 Japanese legend has it that Unagi is a powerful aphrodisiac.
 In reality it has no such powers.
 Freshwater eel stocks have crashed all over the world.
 That’s why much freshwater eel these days is farmed.
 However, most conservation organizations recommend to avoid the product, because the decline in the wild continues.

 Umami The fifth flavor, after sweet, salt, sour and bitter.
 The name means ‘delicious taste’.
 Its savory taste is caused by glutamate.
 This is found in low concentrations in among other things tomatoes, meat, vegetables, soy products and cheese.
 The older the cheese, the more glutamate.
 Umami taste is added in many processed food items.
-On food labels it is described with various names, including E621, MSG, Yeast Extract, Mononatriumglutamate and Ve-tsin.
+On food labels, it is described with various names, including E621, MSG, Yeast Extract, Mononatriumglutamate and Ve-tsin.
 Although umami has been around for a long time, it was first chemically identified and named in 1909 by Kikunae Ikeda, a chemistry professor at the Imperial University of Tokyo.
-Ikeda was investigating the distinct taste of Dashi, which cleary differed from the four flavours known at the time.
-After the discovery of Umami it took decades before it was globally recognized as a real fifth flavor.
+Ikeda was investigating the distinct taste of Dashi, which clearly differed from the four flavors known at the time.
+After the discovery of Umami, it took decades before it was globally recognized as a real fifth flavor.

 Unayaki Sushi with Unagi.

 Uni Sea urchin

 Uchimai ‘Ordinary rice’.
 The variety of Japonica rice that’s used for sushi.